xyperine/Conifer-Init/README.md

 ### Testing
 The project has some tests, however the coverage is pretty low, so they are not particularly useful at the moment.

-## Support :gift_heart:
+## Support 💝
 Enjoying this tool?
-Consider giving it a :star:!
+Consider giving it a ⭐!